-Additional Coursework - 12 credit hours
+Additional Coursework - 18 credit hours

-In addition to these 12 credit hours, the MSME degree requires a minimum of 12 credit hours of approved graduate level coursework and a minimum of 6 thesis hours for a total of 30 semester hours.
-MSME students must present a typed final draft to the Supervisory Committee and Graduate Advisor one week before the final oral examination.
+In addition to these 12 credit hours, the non-thesis option MSME degree requires a minimum of 18 credit hours of approved graduate level coursework, for a total of 30 semester hours.
+Thesis option M.S.M.E. degree requires 12 credit hours of approved graduate level coursework and a minimum of 6 thesis hours for a total of 30 semester hours.

 Comprehensive Exam

-A student must pass the final Oral Comprehensive Examination after the student has presented his/her thesis to the Supervisory Committee.
+For the thesis option, successful defense of the thesis satisfies the comprehensive exam requirement.

+For the non-thesis option, in lieu of the comprehensive exam, a portfolio containing project reports submitted as part of the coursework requirement for two out of three specialization areas will be submitted to the Department upon application of graduation.
+The Graduate Coordinator and Graduate Committee members of the Department will evaluate the portfolio.

-Thesis6 credit hours
+Thesis Option- 6 credit hours

 EML 6971 Thesis: Master’s

 Thesis option M.S.M.E. degree reuqies a minimum of 6 thesis hours.
+Thesis option MSME students must present a typed final draft to the Supervisory Committee and Graduate Advisor one week before the final oral examination.

-Thesis option The Department of Mechanical Engineering has available, on request, the Mechanical Engineering Graduate Handbook, which delineates the Department’s entrance requirements, programs of study, supervisory committee formation, and major completion requirements.
-The M.M.E. is a non-thesis major and the M.S.M.E. is a thesis major.
+The Department of Mechanical Engineering has available, on request, the Mechanical Engineering Graduate Handbook, which delineates the Department’s entrance requirements, programs of study, supervisory committee formation, and major completion requirements.

 Accelerated B.S.M.E. in Mechanical Engineering and M.S.M.E. in Mechanical Engineering